Linear video editing

-Linear video editing is a video editing post-production process of selecting, arranging and modifying images and sound in a predetermined, ordered sequence.
+Linear video editing is a video editing post-production process of selecting, arranging, and modifying images and sound in a predetermined, ordered sequence.
 Regardless of whether it was captured by a video camera, tapeless camcorder, or recorded in a television studio on a video tape recorder (VTR) the content must be accessed sequentially.

-For the most part video editing software has replaced linear editing.
-In the past, film editing was done in linear fashion, where film reels were literally cut into long strips divided by takes and scenes, and then glued or taped back together to create a logical sequence of film.
-Linear video editing is more time consuming and highly specialised and tedious work.
+For the most part, video editing software has replaced linear editing.
+In the past, film editing was done in a linear fashion, where film reels were literally cut into long strips divided by takes and scenes and then glued or taped back together to create a logical sequence of film.
+Linear video editing is more time-consuming, and highly specialized, and tedious work.
 Still, it is relevant today because of these reasons: